12 Best Dumbbell Oblique Exercises for a Stronger Core

 This exercise helps to tone and trim your waist.
 It also helps to improve your balance, stability, and posture.

-A more advanced way of performing the Russian twist is to raise your feet a little off the floor.
+A more advanced way to perform the Russian twist is to raise your feet slightly off the floor.
+The elevated position of the feet increases the level of challenge.

 Dumbbell Russian Twist